joostm1/storsimple-exit/README.md

 <p>
 <h2>Create a StorSimple Virtual Appliance and assign snapshots to it</h2>
 <br>
-<li>Create a StorSimple 8010 or 8020 device as <a href="https://docs.microsoft.com/en-us/azure/storsimple/storsimple-8000-cloud-appliance-u2">per documentation</a><li>
+<li>Create a StorSimple 8010 or 8020 device as <a href="https://docs.microsoft.com/en-us/azure/storsimple/storsimple-8000-cloud-appliance-u2">per documentation</a></li>
   <ul>
     <li>Create this device with device manager that also manages the physical StorSimple devices</li>
     <li>A single 8020 device can manage 64TB of capacity.
 Create as many 8020 devices as needed to manage all the capacity of your physical devices</li>
 </ul>
+<li>Create clones

 </p>